 11. Use the resource of interior designers

-If you are working with an interior designer, then it’s better to use their vast network of suppliers, dealers and value added service providers sub-contractors) for any such job.
+If you are working with an interior designer, then it’s better to use their vast network of suppliers, dealers and value-added service providers sub-contractors) for any such job.
 For instance, you may like to get the anti-termite treatment done before starting the work.
 In such cases do check with your interior designer if they have any preferred vendor.
 Usually, it costs less and you can also compare prices from your own vendor, and then take a call on hiring.
-It’s better to hire subcontractors through your interior designer; they have a strong network of highly vetted and recommended people of the trade.
+It’s better to hire subcontractors through your interior designer; they have a strong network of highly vetted and recommended people in the trade.

 12. Engage well with the interior design team

 Sometimes the homeowners don’t get engaged during the execution.
 However, you should spare time to engage with your interior design team.
 There are many decisions where your involvement may be vital.
 From smaller enhancements to minor alterations here and there, choosing the colour of fabric to select the chandeliers, your engagement can be vital for the successful completion of the project.

 During the project execution, the interior design crew members may need your help and assistance.
 Sometimes, society won’t allow them without your permission.
 At other times, they need your consent.
 In some situations, they need you to procure something that needs installation and only then they will be able to carry out their work.
 For instance, if you are planning to install a home theatre system, then you have to call the supplier to inspect the site and instruct about the wiring.
 Only then, the false ceiling guys can complete their work.
 Similarly, if you want cable based home automation system installed, the supplier needs to visit the site and advice on wiring.
 There can be many such cases.
 So, try to be available as and when they need your help.